 Then, in 1492, came the re-conquest and the Muslims became the alien minority in Spain.
 From then on until 1609, with the Inquisition, the entire Muslim population was banished.
 This affected families who had worked for centuries in carving, leather, iron-work, building, pottery, and every other craft.
 With this loss and competition from other countries, the ceramic industry in Spain was greatly affected.

-The Majolica method started to be produced in Italy in the 15th century in the towns of Deruta and Gubbio and it became known as Maiolica; this change in spelling is was because “j” did not exist in the Italian language.
-To start with, it was greatly influenced by the Valencia style, leaving the background white, using similar figures, animals and borders, but they gradually developed, creating beautifully different designs and colors.
+The Majolica method started to be produced in Italy in the 15th century in the towns of Deruta and Gubbio and it became known as Maiolica; this change in spelling came about because “j” did not exist in the Italian language.
+To start with, it was greatly influenced by the Valencia style, leaving the background white, using similar figures, animals and borders, but they gradually developed it, creating beautifully different designs and colors.
 Using a dark background and the colors in a much more subtle way, the Italians became perfectionists in their work, in contrast to the more free and liberal brush-strokes used in Spain.
 It spread to other parts of Europe in the 16th century: Holland where it was known as Delft, France as Faience and then to England in the 17th century, where it lasted about one hundred and fifty years and was known by the name of Lambeth and now is known as Majolica.

-In the nineteenth-century Spain was affected by the disaster of the Napoleonic wars and the beginning of the industrial revolution.
+In the nineteenth century Spain was affected by the disaster of the Napoleonic wars and the beginning of the industrial revolution.
 In England in 1750, transfers were invented.
 At the same time England, France and the States, using the Majolica Methods, were inventing the first industrial ways of mass production.
 They were making jars, plates, statues and tiles.
 The industry sprang up in many parts of England, the main town being Stoke-on-Trent, Staffordshire.

-The first World Industrial Fair was held in London in 1851; it was an international success and influenced all the crafts, in both industrial and artistic ways, showing new designs and methods of working.
+The first World Industrial Fair was held in London in 1851; it was an international success and influenced all the crafts in both industrial and artistic ways, showing new designs and methods of working.
 This trend lasted until about 1910 and nowadays, every piece made during that period has become a trophy for the collectors.
 What is strange is that at this time, in Spain, the last great ceramic business opened using the classical designs and methods.
 It was in 1908 in Talavera, and was known as Ruiz de Luna, named after its owner.
 It was internationally known and they exported to America and many other parts of the world.
-At the end of 1951 it closed, but the town now has a superb museum which displays the work of this firm and the private collection the owner made during his life time.
-The factories are now all industrial, not like before, when hundreds of men working by hand.
+At the end of 1951 it closed, but the town now has a superb museum which displays the work of this firm and the private collection the owner made during his lifetime.
+The factories are now all industrial, not like before, when hundreds of men worked by hand.
 There are now a few small firms that continue working on this craft.

-Note: Majolica History has 2 sections, to go to the next click on Majolica: 2b – History in Spain and if you go to the letter “M” you can see them all together.
+Note: Majolica History has 2 sections, to go to the next click on Majolica: 2b – History in Spain